 Key takeaways

-• DocuSign is industry agnostic, meaning that it works with practically any business, but the company also offers plans for realtors.
+• DocuSign is industry agnostic, meaning that it works with practically any business, but the company also offers plans exclusively for realtors.

 • Both companies offer signatures that are considered legally binding by international law.